"Aquifex aeolicus": Microbiological Characteristics

-Mature "A. aeolicus" cells are typically rod-shaped bacterium with an approximate length of 2.0-6.0μm and a diameter of 0.4-0.5μm.
+Mature "A. aeolicus" cells are typically rod-shaped bacterium with an approximate length of 2-6 μm and a diameter of 0.4-0.5 μm.
 These cells are motile by means of a monopolar polytrichous flagella.
 Additionally, members of the species tend to form large cell conglomerations, of up to 100 individual cells.
-"A. aeolicus" can display pleomorphismbased on variation in the environment.
+"A. aeolicus" can display pleomorphism based on variation in the environment.